 Because the plaintiff was able to identify an alternative design using linear bonds rather than macrocyclic bonds the plaintiff satisfied the first element of proving dangerous design.
 Because the alternative design was manufactured by the same company, this also demonstrated the third element, manufacturing feasibility.
 On these grounds, the court upheld the design defect claim based on the Louisiana Products Liability Act.

 Because of the complexity of design defect cases, it is important to seek legal representation from experienced products liability attorneys.
 It is important to act quickly since there are strict deadlines for when a products liability case must be filed.
 Failure to file within the deadlines will lead to permanent dismissal of the claim.

 Contact Experienced Louisiana Personal Injury Lawyers Today

 For more information, contact the Louisiana personal injury attorneys at Mansfield, Melancon, Cranmer & Dick LLC.
-We have a proven track record with many types of personal injury and products liability cases under Louisiana law.
+We have a proven track record of success handling many types of Louisiana personal injury cases, including, but not limited to, car accidents, boating accidents, motorcycle accidents, premises liability accidents, and cases involving nursing care facility abuse/neglect.
 Contact us by calling one of our offices: New Orleans at (504) 500-1108, Baton Rouge at (225) 612-0800, or Lafayette at (337) 409-0003.
-You can also contact us 24/7 by using our “Contact Us” link.
+You can also request a free consultation by using our “Contact Us” page.